ConnorWM18/vanish/README.md

 Playing around and adding additional features for my server.
 Added features:
  - LuckPerms support
+ - Sleeping mechanics behave as if player has left

 # Vanish
 Vanish is a simple mod for Fabric servers admins.